 So this year I got a bit more insight to this interesting spectacle and yes it really is a spectacle.
 Apparently, the contest was started by France and for many years traditional Western European nations were the victors.
 In recent years that has not been the case.
 Despite the absurdity of some of the acts, I couldn’t stop watching.
 It was like seeing a two cars about to crash and you can’t take your eyes away.
 Additionally the horror or amusement (whichever u prefer) was satirically commented on by British broadcaster Terry Wogan.

-First of although it’s a European contest for some weird reason Russia, Israel, Turkey (debatable depending on who you talk to) and Azerbaijan participated.
-Last I checked all these countries were in Asia ( again with Turkey depends on who you talk to- they try so hard).
+First off, although it’s a European contest for some weird reason Russia, Israel, Turkey (debatable depending on who you talk to) and Azerbaijan participated.
+Last I checked all these countries were in Asia ( again with Turkey and Russia depends on who you talk to).
 It was evident that some took the contest far too seriously while others used it as a tool to mock and parade about on stage.

 When voting time rolled along it was clear that this contest wasn’t about the music but had clear political roots.
 I quickly found out why it’s a lost cause for many of the Western European countries to think about winning.
 Those countries eliminated early on, root for their neighbours.
 Well that depends if that neighbour took part in their ethnic cleansing.
 Regardless it seems that the Baltic block as Terry Wogan put it ” know who brings home the bread and butter” and voted overwhelmingly for RUSSIA?!